 A set of elements as shown below can be associated with the events.
 The events trigger the transmission of the information from the nodes to DF2.
 Available IEs from this set of elements as shown below can be extended in the nodes, if this is necessary as a national option.
 DF2 can extend available information if this is necessary as a national option.
-If interception is performed at the PDN GW, then Packet Data Header Information reporting shall also be performed at the PDN GW.
+If interception is performed at the PDN GW, then Packet Data Header Information reporting shall also be performed at the PDN GW and not at the Serving GW.